 How much can you borrow?

 A care home will represent an attractive proposition for many lenders because its main asset is in the property it is based in.
-Property represents a sound investment, with a value that can easily be assessed and the prospect of value appreciation.
+The property represents a sound investment, with a value that can easily be assessed and the prospect of value appreciation.

-This means that a loan to buy a care home business can often be secured on the property itself.
-This means that if your business became insolvent and unable to make repayments on the loan, the lender could take the property and sell it to cover their losses.
+This means that a loan to buy a care home business can often be secured against the property itself.
+If your business became insolvent and unable to make loan repayments, the lender could take the property and sell it to cover their losses.

 This would be a drastic step and is unlikely if your business plans are sound.
 This type of secured loan has a powerful business advantage in that it reduces the risk to the lender, which means, in turn, that the rate of interest they charge for lending can also be reduced.

-The terms of a commercial loan or commercial mortgage against a care home will vary considerably from lender to lender.
+The terms of a care home mortgage will vary considerably from lender to lender.
 As a general rule, you might expect to get a 70% - 80% loan to business value ratio.
 This would mean that you would need to provide 20%-30% of the total funding required yourself, with the remainder as a loan secured on the property.

 What if you want to set up a care home?